Skip to content

 If an “alternative” doesn’t have critical mass, or isn’t laser-focused on their target audience, then making one’s own website is probably a better use of the artisan’s time.

-While there’s no straightforward way to know how many shoppers are on a website, we used website ranking as a gauge of relative popularity using the research tool SimilarWeb.
+While there’s no straightforward way to know how many shoppers are on a website, we used global website ranking as a gauge of relative popularity using the research tool SimilarWeb.
 On a scale of billions of websites, we saw three natural breaks in the rankings for three categories: yes (ranked higher than 100,000), no (ranked lower than 2,000,000), and maybe (ranked between 100,000-2,000,000).

 • What are the fees?

-• Is it a cooperative?
+• Who owns it?
+Is it a cooperative?

 There are more alternatives worthy of consideration but not covered here, such as: print-on-demand, subscription, and crowd-funding, subscription boxes, wholesale marketplaces, and social media like Instagram.
 We provide links to a list of those at the end of this post, too.
 Those alternatives may work for some, depends on the artisan’s craft and business model.